 The cost to break into any operating system is around $100K.
 Often, much less.
 Mobile including.
 Same applies to every browser and every major piece of software.
 Nothing's really changed over the past 15 years.

 The move to the cloud did not improve any security.
 It simply replaced large number of moderate holes with fewer disastrous ones.
 On average, the risk remained the same if not worse.
 And cloud providers keep pushing the risk to the end customers, by demanding more and more of personal information -- like phone numbers or real names -- in order to 'protect' the information already stored in a very centralized way.

-Most of large cloud systems -- either Google cloud, Azure, AWS -- are penetrated by the APT who sits there in the shadow.
+Most of large cloud systems are likely penetrated by the APT who sits there in the shadow.
 The only reason they don't cause a disruption is that it is not profitable to them.
 Yet.
 Any large economic war would change that in a moment.